doedje/jquery.soap/README.md

 ---------
 Version | Date | Changes
 --- | --- | ---
-1.0.4 | 2013-06-20 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com
-1.0.3 | 2013-06-20 | Included a little demo and fixed SOAPServer and SOAPAction request headers 1.0.2 | 2013-04-02 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com
+1.0.5 | 2013-06-20 | enableLogging is an option, changed namespaceUrl to namespaceURL (with fallback) 1.0.4 | 2013-06-20 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com 1.0.3 | 2013-06-20 | Included a little demo and fixed SOAPServer and SOAPAction request headers 1.0.2 | 2013-04-02 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com